How to Make Tamales

 This traditional Mexican dish may take time to prepare, but tamales are actually easy enough for most cooks.
 Our Test Kitchen teaches you how to make tamales, with step-by-step images to guide you.

-Maybe you’ve spotted them at your local Mexican grocery store, or maybe Abuela invites you over for a tamalada each year—regardless of your connection, tamales are a time-honored (and tasty!) dish that everyone should try.
+Maybe you’ve spotted them at your local Mexican grocery store or maybe Abuela invites you over for a tamalada each year around the holidays—regardless of your connection, tamales are a time-honored (and tasty!) dish that everyone should try.
 Thinking about making homemade tamales?
 They’re a major cooking project that promises a big payoff.
 Though they take a bit of time to prep and assemble, the steps are straightforward enough.
 You’ve got this!

 Did you know?
 The singular version of tamales is called a tamal—though, they’re so delicious, you’ll probably never need to ask for just one.